-Remote desktop connection tools aren’t new but with organizations becoming increasingly international and teams becoming more mobile they’re fast becoming essential.
+Remote desktop software isn’t new but with organizations becoming increasingly international and teams becoming more mobile it’s fast becoming essential.

 We’ve trawled the market to bring you the best remote desktop tools currently out there – even better our recommendations are either 100% free or have a free trial available.

-Here is our list of the best free remote desktop tools:
+Here is our list of the best free remote desktop software tools:

 - SolarWinds Take Control (FREE TRIAL) A compact remote control system that includes chat, VoIP, and queuing to serve multiple connections and users.

 - ISL Online (FREE TRIAL) A secure cloud-based remote access and remote desktop service that is also available as on-premises software.

 - Zoho Assist Cloud-based support package that includes remote access and remote desktop utilities.

 - ManageEngine Remote Access Plus A choice of cloud-based service or on-premises software for Windows.
 This remote access utility can interact with clients running Windows, Linux, and Mac OS.